testdouble/moderate_parameters/README.md

     $ gem install moderate_parameters

+Then add the initializer by running:

+    $ bundle exec rails g moderate_parameters:install

+This will add an initializer to your rails app for turning on/off functionality.

 ## Usage

 Given a form at `/people/new` that submits data to the `PeopleController#create` action like so: